zbrasseaux/Bash-Script-Repository/README.md

 # MAC Address Finder

+** Titled "get_mac.sh".

-** The purpose of this script is pretty self-explan
+** The purpose of this script is pretty self-explanitory.

+** Retreaves MAC adress for your primary wireless card and echo's it as a single line.

+# Text to XML Converter

+** Titled "txt2xml.sh".

+** Converts text files into HTML, and then to XML, then saves it as a file with the .xml extension.

+** Creates a directory for the text files and then moves said text files into the directory.